ppy/osu-wiki/wiki/Tournaments/ICC/2022/en.md

 #### Qualifier rules

 1. Each player will have to sign up to one of the Qualifier lobbies that have been scheduled and prepared by the tournament management in advance.
-2. In the lobby, all players will have to consecutively play all of the nine Qualifier beatmaps in the order of NM1 -> NM2 -> HD1 -> HD2 -> HR1 -> HR2 -> DT1 -> DT2.
+2. In the lobby, all players will have to consecutively play all of the eight Qualifier beatmaps in the order of NM1 -> NM2 -> HD1 -> HD2 -> HR1 -> HR2 -> DT1 -> DT2.
 3. Players **are not allowed** to ban any beatmaps in the Qualifiers.
-4. Players **are not allowed** to join in (or register for) more than one Qualifier lobby.
+4. Players **are not allowed** to join (or register for) more than one Qualifier lobby.
 5. Based on their performance in the Qualifiers, players will be ranked based on their average rank combined across each Qualifier beatmap.
 6. 32 players with the **highest average rank overall** will advance to the knock-out stages.
    - If there are two (or more) players who share the same average rank, the player holding the higher total score combined from all eight Qualifier beatmaps will be placed in the higher seed.